Health and wellness

 Our approach to the health and wellness of our workforce

 A healthy workforce is an advantage to our business because it means that our employees are fit to work at their full potential and absences due to sickness are reduced.
 If members of our workforce suffer from poor health it affects their families and the communities in which they live.
+We comply with the requirements of the Mine Health and Safety Act in terms of medical surveillance reporting as well as injuries and occupational diseases.

 We aim to eliminate occupational diseases by providing a workplace free from health and hygiene hazards.